core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Discovery

 A client can perform a discovery of: the broker; the topic collection resources and topic resources hosted by the broker; and the topic-data resources associated with those topic resources.
+Any server implementing a pubsub broker MUST support CoAP discovery with a query parameter as defined in {{Section 4.1 of RFC6690}} and as used in the examples in this section.

 ### Broker Discovery {#broker-discovery}

-CoAP clients MAY discover brokers by using CoAP Simple Discovery, via multicast, through a Resource Directory (RD) {{RFC9176}} or by other means specified in extensions to {{RFC7252}}.
+CoAP clients MAY discover brokers by using CoAP discovery, via multicast, through a Resource Directory (RD) {{RFC9176}} or by other means specified in extensions to {{RFC7252}}.
 Brokers MAY register with a RD by following the steps on {{Section 5 of RFC9176}} with the resource type set to "core.ps" as defined in {{iana}} of this document.

 The following example shows an endpoint discovering a broker using the "core.ps" resource type over a multicast network.
 Brokers within the multicast scope will answer the query.